Jaisinghpur

 Jaisinghpur is a small town and subdivision in Kangra district of Himachal Pradesh, India.
 There are two tehsils: the main tehsil is in Jaisinghpur and the sub tehsil is in Alampur.
 The population of Jaisinghpur is 2,602 and the overall population of Jaisinghpur subdivision is 58,623.
-It is known for its "Chaugan", which is the term used in Himachal Pradesh for a plain.
-There are several notable temples in the town such as the Janaki Nath temple, the Radhey Krishan temple near Bus Adda, the Laxmi Narayan temple, the Baba Mani Ram Temple, Baba khadesri kutiya, the Neel Kanth Mahadev Temple, the Dhudu Mahadev Mandir temple, the Guga temple (Called Gangoti near Shitala Mata Mandir), the Shitala Mata temple.
-There is also a Dargah midtown, popularly known as Baba Shah Mast Ali Dargah, and a Gurudwara on Jaisinghpur Lambagoan road.
-The Shitala Mata temple is a famous temple of the town on Tinbar-Palampur road.
-Another famous temple is the Jankinath temple.

 Etymology

 The town was named after Katoch, a Chandravanshi Rajput king of the princely estate of Kangra-Lambagraon, His Highness Maharaja Shri Jai Singh Katoch who established Jaisinghpur in 1813 "History of Jaisinghpur".

 Festival and fair

-Jaisinghpur has been known as the first place in Kangra or perhaps in entire Himachal for staging the Ramlila festival.
+Jaisinghpur has been known as the first place in Kangra, or perhaps the entire province, for staging the Ramlila festival.
 Ramlila of Jaisinghpur started around 90 years ago and almost all the actors that participated were Brahmin, mainly from the Awasthi community.
-Pandit Balkishan Awasthi, a native of Jaisinghpur who lived in Mumbai, notable for his work and association with theatre, has brought all the Drama items required for Ramlila from Mumbai and started the Ramlila festival single-handedly at Jaisinghpur.
-He used to play the role of Ravana and became very popular because of his dialogue delivery and strong deep voice.
 The uniqueness of the Ramlila was the Sanskrit language used at that time, most Ramlilas in North India are based on the 16th century Avadhi version of Ramayana, Ramcharitmanas, written by Gosvami Tulsidas entirely in verse, thus used as dialogues in most traditional versions.

 Jaisinghpur is also famous for its annual fair known as Holian which is celebrated in March during Holi, the festival of colours.
 The Holian of Jaisinghpur is famous for its delicious Aalu Chholey and Jalebi.
 Holian continues for almost a week.
-Holding of Kushti (wrestling) at Dargah during Holi is an annual affair spectated by multiple visitors.
+The holding of kushti (wrestling) at Dargah during Holi is an annual affair spectated by multiple visitors.